History of Lucas Giolito in Timeline

 On August 27, 2017, Lucas Giolito earned his first MLB victory in a 7–1 White Sox win over the Detroit Tigers, throwing seven scoreless innings.

-On June 30, 2019, Lucas Giolito was named an American League pitcher for the 2019 MLB All-Star Game, marking his first All-Star selection.
+On June 30, 2019, Giolito was named as an American League pitcher for the 2019 MLB All-Star Game, marking his first All-Star selection.

-On September 16, 2019, Lucas Giolito was shut down for the rest of the season due to a mild lat strain in his pitching arm.
+On September 16, 2019, the White Sox shut down Giolito for the remainder of the season due to a mild lat strain in his pitching arm.
+He finished the year with a 14-9 record and a 3.41 ERA.

 2019: Named to MLB All-Star Game